Find Cheap SR-22 Auto Insurance Quotes in Florida

 Cost of SR-22 and FR-44 insurance in Florida

-SR-22 insurance costs significantly more than other auto insurance policies because of the reason you were required to obtain a filing in the first place, such as driving without insurance, a hit and run, or multiple at-fault accidents.
+SR-22 insurance costs significantly more than other auto insurance because of the reason you were required to obtain a filing in the first place, such as driving without insurance, a hit and run, or multiple at-fault accidents.
 FR-44 insurance can cost even more due to the severity of a DUI conviction, as well as the higher liability insurance requirements.

 Our analysis of four insurers found that the average cost of auto insurance in Florida is $2,333 per year, and that drivers saw an average rate increase of 53% after an SR-22 filing.
 Assuming this sample driver's liability limits remained the same, the cost of SR-22 insurance would be approximately $3,569 per year, or $1,236 more than their previous policy.

-Our list of insurance companies shows the comparison between a 30-year-old male without SR-22 insurance and a 30-year-old male with both an SR-22 filing and prior DUI charge.
+Our list of insurance companies shows rates for a 30-year-old male without SR-22 insurance and a 30-year-old male with both an SR-22 filing and prior DUI charge.

 To get cheaper SR-22 or FR-44 insurance in Florida, we recommend you start by comparing quotes from multiple insurance companies, at least three or four.
 Though you'll always get more expensive quotes as a high-risk driver, each insurer evaluates driving history differently, so this is the simplest way to get cheap rates.